Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 El Théâtre du Capitole

-The Théâtre du Capitole, just next door, is not part of the public city hall visit, but it’s one of the top opera houses in France.
-If you’re planning to stay a few nights in Toulouse, it’s worth checking the program—ballets, operas, and classical concerts are regularly staged in this prestigious venue.
+The Théâtre du Capitole, right next door, isn’t part of the City Hall tour, but it’s one of the most important opera houses in France.
+If you’re spending a few nights in Toulouse, it’s worth checking the schedule, you’ll find operas, ballets, and classical concerts in a truly spectacular setting.

-✨ Cultural tip: This is where many locals come for weddings, official events, and school field trips—making it a true heart of civic life in Toulouse.
+✨ Cultural fact: This is where weddings, official events, and even school visits take place.
+It’s, without a doubt, the civic heart of Toulouse.

 🕒 Recommended time: 30–45 minutes